MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-publish.md

     ```

     a. connectorId should be a GUID.
-This field is the same as ConnectorUniqueId in the Connector Info Service implementation file or the GUID defined by you.
+This field is the same as ConnectorUniqueId in the Connector Info Service implementation file or the GUID that you define.

     b.
-AuthTypes must be a non-empty array with one or more of Anonymous/Basic/Windows/OAuth type.
+AuthTypes must be a non-empty array with one or more of the following types: Anonymous/Basic/Windows/OAuth.

     c.
 Defining crawl types in addition to full and period full crawl is optional depending on the implementation and data source support.